 This exchange program accepts Notre Dame undergraduate engineering students to study during the spring semester of their sophomore or junior academic year.
-The program is designed for undergraduate computer science students.
-Courses
+The program is designed for undergraduate computer science and computer engineering students.
+Courses are conducted through the Polytechnic University of Valencia in Alcoy, Spain.
+Courses are taught in Spanish.